zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 ---

 _This guide was originally published in August 2019.
-We will periodically update this guide with new information and insights as San Diego ADUc costs, rules, and regulations continue to evolve._
+We will periodically update this guide with new information and insights as San Diego ADU costs, rules, and regulations continue to evolve._

 The popularity of accessory dwelling units among homeowners in California has risen steadily since 2016.
 That trend is evident in space-strapped San Diego, where there have been at least 200 permitted ADUs for construction each of the past 3 years.
 Loosened regulations, simplified permitting processes, and increasing contractor experience are all contributing to the continuing popularity of accessory dwelling units throughout San Diego County.